emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 ## Activity: Sketch the Assembly Line

-Sketch a timeline of how you'd like new code to be incorporated into your project.
-Is there a review processs?
+Sketch a time line of how you'd like new code to be incorporated into your project.
+Is there a review process?
 A test suite?
 Minimal barriers to code commits?

 (You will to refine this sketch during the workshop.
 There are no wrong answers right now.)